haru1209/night-sky/README.md

 ## Usage Tips

-- Enter a positive integer to control the number of stars.
+- Pick a number from 1 to 100 to decide how many stars will light up the sky
 - Click **Retry** to reset and try another number.
+- Enjoy the romantic message that appears with the stars!